The first step in our design & remodeling process is a meeting at the showroom between you and one of our accomplished project designers.

 This is also the point at which we take the before picture for the dramatic before and after images on our project pages!

 After the second meeting, your designer will put together several concepts of your new kitchen, addition, bathroom or other space.
-These concepts can be rendered to an almost photographic quality.

 Your Material Palette or Color Board